Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

 \section{Introduction}

-Nonlinear evolution models on quantum graphs emerge as useful tools for studying wave propagation, particularly in quasi-one-dimensional systems such as meso- or nanoscale structures that resemble a thin neighborhood around a graph.
-These models offer a practical way to explore various physical phenomena in both theoretical and experimental contexts.
-The flexibility in configuring the graph's geometry enables the generation of diverse dynamics.
-Examples of bifurcated systems include Josephson junction structures, networks of planar optical waveguides and fibers, branched structures like DNA, blood pressure waves in large arteries, nerve impulses in complex neuron arrays, conducting polymers, and Bose-Einstein condensation (see, e.g., \cite{BK, Chuiko, Crepeau, Ex, Fid15, Kuch04, Mug15, Noj14, SBM} and references therein).

-Recently, nonlinear models on metric graphs, such as the nonlinear Schrödinger equation, the sine-Gordon model, and the Korteweg-de Vries equation have garnered considerable attention (for an abridged list of related works the reader is referred to \cite{AdaNoj14, AngGol18a, AngGol18b, AC, AC1, AP1, AP2, AP3, AST15, Fid15, Noj14}).
-Mathematically, an evolution model on a graph is equivalent to a system of partial differential equations (PDEs) defined along the edges (viewed as intervals), with the coupling determined solely by the boundary conditions at the vertices—this is referred to as the ``topology of the graph''.
-These boundary conditions govern the network's dynamics through group interactions.
-In particular, the study of soliton transport has been particularly prominent in this field, as solitons and other nonlinear waves in branched systems provide valuable insights into the behavior of these models.
+Recently, nonlinear models posed on metric graphs, such as the nonlinear Schrödinger equation, the sine-Gordon model, and the Korteweg-de Vries equation, have garnered considerable attention (for an abridged list of related works the reader is referred to \cite{AdaNoj14, AngGol18a, AngGol18b, AC, AC1, AP1, AP2, AP3, AST15, KP, KPG, KMPX, KNP22, Noj14}).
+Real systems can exhibit strong inhomogeneities due to varying nonlinear coefficients across different regions of the spatial domain or due to the specific geometry of the domain itself.
 Addressing these challenges is difficult due to the complexity of both the equations of motion and the graph topology.
 A particular issue complicating the analysis is the behavior at the vertices, where a soliton profile traveling along one edge may experience complex phenomena like reflection and radiation emission.
 This makes it hard to track how energy propagates through the network.
 Consequently, studying soliton propagation in networks presents significant obstacles.
 The mechanisms governing the existence and stability (orbital or spectral) of soliton profiles remain uncertain for many types of graphs and models.
 This project intends to contribute with the exploration of these topics in the particular case of the sine-Gordon equation,

+To explore key features of the sine-Gordon model on metric graphs we therefore choose a relatively simple metric graph domain known as the \emph{tadpole graph} (see Figure 1), a study that has not been addressed in the literature, as far as we know.